Scada-Hacker/EmacsWindowManager/README.md

 Please note - if you use bumblebee for laptops with  dual gpu, you will need to manually start the service sudo systemctl start bumblebeed

-5.Create an .xinitrc file
+5. Create an .xinitrc file

 This will launch Emacs when you type startx.
 I've created an example of what i use in this repository

-6. Startx
+6. startx

 And thats it !